last9/nodejs-otel-example/readme.md

-# Nodejs OTEL Instrumentation
+# Nodejs OTEL Instrumentation - Serverless

 ## Overview

-This Node.js application demonstrates the usage of OpenTelemetry to create and export metrics as observable gauges.
-It includes metrics for memory usage, concurrency, CPU usage, and run time, each associated with unique workflow and customer IDs.
-The OTEL Exporter is used to push metrics to a OTLP Endpoint which in this case is a vmagent which writes to Levitate.
+This Node.js application demonstrates the integration of OpenTelemetry for collecting and exporting metrics, specifically focusing on HTTP request metrics.
+It includes the creation of a custom geometric sequence for latency bucketing, counters for request counts, and histograms for request latencies.
+The application also simulates Cloudflare Worker fetch event triggers.

 You can checkout these links to know